webcat12345/multiversx-my-nfts-collection-dapp/README.md

 * Showcases all the NFTs that you own from a specific collection with details - each NFT's rarities and attributes;
 * Login process using the cryptocurrency wallet;
-* Innovative and Sleek Design inspired by [Soft UI](https://www.creative-tim.com/product/soft-ui-design-system) - for an intuitive user experience.
+* Innovative and Sleek Design inspired by Soft UI- for an intuitive user experience.

 Special thanks: